niek-sidn/hsm_workshop_nethsm/Slide15.md

 # enter 1234 as so_pin (twice)
 pkcs11-tool --module $SO_KRYOPTIC --token Token1 --init-pin --login
 # enter the so_pin (1234) as Security Officer authentication
-# enter 0000 (twice) as operator pin
+# enter 0000 (twice) to set the operator pin
-# Please note that Kryoptic depends on an env variable e.g. KRYOPTIC_CONF=/root/token.sql
+# Please note that Kryoptic depends on an env variable KRYOPTIC_CONF=/root/token.sql
-#   it should contain a path to an non-existing file or an existing sqlite database
+#   it should contain a path to a non-existing file or an existing kryoptic sqlite database
 ```

 ------------------